 - Provide First Aid course, previously known as Apply First Aid and Senior First Aid, covers what to do in urban situations.
 It covers CPR and emergency treatment for a variety of conditions.

-- Remote Area First Aid course is longer but more suited to bushwalkers, providing advice on a larger variety of situations, with special reference to treatment when an ambulance is not readily available.
+- Provide first aid in remote or isolated site course is longer but more suited to hikers and bushwalkers, providing advice on a larger variety of situations, with special reference to treatment when an ambulance is not readily available.

 - Re certification must be done every three years if you have done the course for employment or other accreditation reasons.
 It is a good idea to do it anyway, as new ideas and treatment methods are adopted.